tlherr/COMP2006_Assignment3/README.md

-Assignment 3
+# Assignment 3

 Assignment 3 is to create a number of smaller deliverables that can be used to create a card based game, for example Assignment 4.
 The following are the required deliverables:

 i.
 Create the four suits (clubs, diamonds, hearts, and spades) as an enumerator ii.
 Create constants to represent the jack, queen, king, ace and assign them to 11-14 respectively (NB.
 In assignment 4 the ace is worth 1 however the intention with the above is to denote that 1 is not ace in terms of a physical card.
 The above allows you to cycle 11-14, Jack-Ace within a loop.
 The index of 14 is not a significant component). iii.
 Create a card class that:
-a.
-Has member data of the card number and the suit
+ ..a.
+Has member data of the card number and the suit ..b.
-b.
 Has member functions consisting of a constructor (empty for the time being), setting a card value with a suit and value, and display function iv.
 The display function shall:
-a.
+ ..a.
 Display the suit of the card using the unicode text values.
 This will vary from system to system but as an example will include ♠, ♥, ♦, ♣.
 If your compiler allows for this you can copy and paste this into your code.
-b.
+ ..b.
 Display the numerical value of the card from 2 to 10 or J, Q, K, or A for jack, queen, kind, and ace respectively (aligning with the enumerators)
-c.
+ ..c.
 An example: 3♠
 v.
 In your main function you will:
-a.
-Create an array to hold the 52 cards of a standard North American playing deck
+ ..a.
+Create an array to hold the 52 cards of a standard North American playing deck ..b.
-b.
 Allow the user to control the application with 4 options:
 i.
 To Create a deck:
-•	Set each card in the deck, suit and numerical value, in order of A to K
-•	Once the deck is created display every card in the ordered deck using the display function and the deck array, ex: A♠, 2♠, 3♠, 4♠, 5♠, 6♠, 7♠, 8♠, 9♠, 10♠, J♠, Q♠, K♠ << endl followed by the other suits in turn, one at a time. ii.
+    +Set each card in the deck, suit and numerical value, in order of A to K +Once the deck is created display every card in the ordered deck using the display function and the deck array, ex: A♠, 2♠, 3♠, 4♠, 5♠, 6♠, 7♠, 8♠, 9♠, 10♠, J♠, Q♠, K♠ << endl followed by the other suits in turn, one at a time. ii.
 To shuffle the deck:
-•	Using the system time randomly seed the deck.
+    +Using the system time randomly seed the deck.
 You can do this by randomly selecting a card in the deck and swapping it with a temp class.
 Repeat this at least 52 times to “shuffle” each card
-•	Display every card in the shuffled deck similar to the above ordered representation.
+    +Display every card in the shuffled deck similar to the above ordered representation.
 We will look to ensure no duplicates and that it is random.
-•	Keep in mind the modulus operator can be used to help with this function and that you will need new include files for randomisation (see slides)
+    +Keep in mind the modulus operator can be used to help with this function and that you will need new include files for randomisation (see slides)
-•	Keep in mind that for both i and ii no cards should ever be duplicated in the running deck iii.
+    +Keep in mind that for both i and ii no cards should ever be duplicated in the running deck iii.
 To cut the deck:
-•	Have a random card from within the deck being displayed. iv.
+    +Have a random card from within the deck being displayed. iv.
 To exit the application

-Assignment 4
+# Assignment 4

 Cribbage is a 400 year old card game that allows for 2, 3, or 4 players.
 It uses a standard 52 card deck, so no jokers, and all suits are equal in status thus there is no need to develop a trump suit.
 In the game of cribbage the ace is counted as a 1 and the jack, queen, and king is worth 10.
 The following process highlights the process, rules, and developmental needs for the game of cribbage.
 For the purpose of our application (non-networked and non-AI functioning as a learning game) we will just show all cards for the time being as being “face up” for error checking purposes etc.

-Pre-Game – Set Up:
+## Pre-Game – Set Up:
 -	Elicit user input as to how many players are playing the game (with valid options consisting of 2, 3, and 4 players only, with some error checking) o	2 player will be the base model o	Bonus – If you create the game with full flexibility of 2, 3, or 4 players based on the user selection